The Broadcasting Services Act 1992 tells broadcasters what they have to do. The Act applies to:

 For either SBS or ABC, if you don't receive a response within 30 days, or you're not satisfied with the response, you can refer your complaint to us by completing the broadcasting complaint form.

-Information about making a complaint about captioning on ABC or SBS is also available through our informational video - How do I make a complaint about captioning on SBS or ABC?, which includes Auslan translation and captioning.
+Information about making a complaint about captioning on ABC or SBS is also available through our informational video, which includes Auslan translation and captioning.

 When you cannot complain